Gabe-N-G/vg_takehome/README.md

 ## Filtering Data

 All filters in this application are chained together in a single form.
 The user is able to chain together date (by year), revenue, and net income filtering.
-Hitting the reset filter simply calls the api again to refresh the data.
+If any of the data is blank in the form, it is ignored and the next set of data is used to filter.
+Hitting the reset button simply calls the api again to refresh the data.

 ```js
   const handleSubmit = (e) => {